felix-cormier/t2k_ml/README.md

 Where transform path tells the code where to look for the .root file, and the transform name tells the name of the rootfile to transform

-#### Batch jobs doing a joint WCSim simulation and transform to hyp5 format
+#### Batch jobs for doing a joint WCSim simulation and transform to hyp5 format

 Batch jobs serve to send many simulations at once, using the slurm scheduler on Compute Canada cluster.
 If you are running this on a different type of cluster, you will have to change some of the commands to match your scheduler.
 To run this, you must include all commands below: